steinbeck/DeepOCSR/README.md

 ![tranlating bitmaps of chemical structures back to connection tables with Deep Neural Netoworks](/resources/deepOCSRscheme.png)

+A growing number of deep-learning-based methods for deepOCSR is being published (see references).
+To increase comparability of methods and provide easier access for new developers to proven sets of training and test data, this repository will provide guidance.
+Most if not all methods published to far require millions of datapoints for training.
+As of today, no sizable datasets of real-world images from publications with annotated machine-readable structures exist, so that training data must be artificially generated and augmented.
+Augmentation in this context means deterioration of quality through image manipulation methods (adding noise, etc) to match the quality of scanned pages from the literature.

 # References
 1. Molecular Structure Extraction from Documents Using Deep Learning : https://pubs.acs.org/doi/full/10.1021/acs.jcim.8b00669
 	Joshua Staker*, Kyle Marshall*, Robert Abel, and Carolyn M. McQuaw